-Having the capacity to successfully defend human dignity implies a mix a various factors.
-Its all about having holistically thought through your final goal, the strategy and knowledge what needs to be done to accomplish the goal, and the resources you need to support you in your endeavors.
-Regardless whether you are young organization, a small organization, or an informal group of people, you have to have a certain number of elements in place to make sure that your work is achieving maximal impact.
+Having the capacity to successfully defend human dignity implies a mix of various factors.
+It is all about having holistically thought through your final goal, the strategy, and knowing what needs to be done to accomplish the goal, and the resources you need to support you in your endeavors.
+Regardless whether you are a young organization, a small organization, or an informal group of people, you have to have a certain number of elements in place to make sure that your work is achieving maximal impact.

 The most fundamental requirement to effectively defend human rights is a clear vision how the world should look like, a clear understanding what prevents the world from this state (= the problems that needs to be solved) and what needs to be done to solve these problems (= your mission).
 Everyone should be able to understand your goals.